isabella232/aspnet-mailboxsync-sample/03_MailSync.md

 After its successful completion, it will redirect you to the `Index` action.
 The index action fetches the stored messages from the storage using the DataService's GetMessages method.

+Go to [HomeController.cs](MailboxSync/Controllers/HomeController.cs) to see the entire code flow